Architecture Review & Governance Toolkit

 Yet many architecture decisions still depend heavily on individual experience and institutional knowledge.

-A structured checklist helps create repeatable governance by ensuring that every solution is evaluated across the same dimensions:
+A structured review process helps create repeatable governance by ensuring that every solution is evaluated across the same dimensions:

 - Business alignment